 In part three, we chose a random (yet meaningful) birthday quote and ran it through a modified approval process, and we also started the process to choose the send-method for our birthday wishes.
 Today, we’ll cover two of the methods and how each one processes the information and actually sends the wish out.
-Let’s get started.
+Let’s get started with the Birthday Bot.

 Getting started with eMail

-For eMail and mobile (SMS), we won’t need either of those to send until the actual day of the birthday, so I’ve chosen to write all of the relevant information to a different SharePoint list.
+For eMail and mobile (SMS), we won’t need either of those to send until the actual day of the birthday, so I’ve chosen to write all of the relevant information to a different SharePoint list, for the Birthday Bot.
 This will act as a queue for a third flow that will run daily to check for any emails or SMS messages to send out.
 That part will be covered in another post; today we are just writing the information to the list.

 The first step in the eMail path is to check how many eMail addresses we have for this particular contact.
 If there is more than one eMail address, we prompt the user to choose one; if there is only one, then we move forward with that address.